New Members Area

 We encourage you to run with us for a couple of weeks as a guest, before asking you to decide whether to join.

-If we haven’t put you off in that time and you would like to join us, please complete an on-line membership form here:
+If we haven’t put you off in that time and you would like to join us, please complete an on-line membership by clicking the button above:

 Please contact the membership secretary (Neil Grant) with any queries (email email@example.com)